 She has been a professional musician since age 17, which has given her the opportunity to work with many great artists as varied as Pavarotti, Ray Charles, Smokey Robinson, Led Zeppelin, and Hip-Hop Artist Nightowl.
 She has performed under the baton of Aaron Copland for Lincoln Portrait and in the ballet orchestra for The Rite of Spring choreographed by Rudolf Nureyev.
 During her entire career her passion has been to ensure the survival and accessibility of great music of all genres for all ages with the goal of preserving the cultural treasure of live music for future generations.

 She continues to be active in the St. Louis area music and music education community.
 She teaches at Lewis and Clark Community College in Godfrey, IL and St. Charles Community College in St. Charles, MO.
-She teaches string ensemble at Lutheran High School North, orchestra at the Collegiate School of Medicine and Bioscience, a magnet school in St. Louis and violin classes for Orchestrating Diversity at the Demetrious Johnson Charitable Foundation location.
+She teaches string ensemble at Lutheran High School North and orchestra at the Collegiate School of Medicine and Bioscience, a magnet school in St. Louis.
 She is Principal 2nd Violin in St. Louis Philharmonic Orchestra and personnel manager and treasurer for Gateway Festival Orchestra.
 She is a member of Musicians’ Association of St. Louis (AFM Local 2-197).

 Active as a freelance musician in both Missouri and Illinois, he is principal cellist and librarian of the Alton Symphony Orchestra.
 He is a cellist for the Landolfi String Quartet, Richard Wappel Trio, and Gateway Festival Orchestra.
-He has played as extra cellist for Town & Country Symphony, Florissant Valley Symphony, Illinois Symphony Orchestra, Masterworks Chorale, and other area ensembles and support ensembles of touring performers, including Amy Grant and Bernadette Peters.
+He has played as extra cellist for Town & Country Symphony, Florissant Valley Symphony, Illinois Symphony Orchestra, Masterworks Chorale, and other area ensembles and support ensembles of touring performers, including Classic Albums Live, Amy Grant, Michael W. Smith, Bernadette Peters, and Johnny Mathis.
 He is a former principal cellist of Town & Country Symphony and former associate principal cellist of University City Symphony.
 He is a member of Musicians’ Association of St. Louis (AFM Local 2-197), Suzuki Association of the Americas, and Viola da Gamba Society of America.

 Tom Winter plays violin with orchestras, quartets, and churches in the St. Louis area and is an active member of the Musicians’ Association of St. Louis (AFM Local 2-197).